sueszli/blog/barrier pattern.md

 }
 ```

-and here's a much more concise concise implementation that's leveraging the akka-framework in scala:
+and here's a much more concise implementation that's leveraging the akka-framework in scala:

 ```scala
 import akka.actor.ActorSystem